Tygron/tygron-dashboard/dashboards/hso/README.md

 The Flow Table is a more detailed table than the Water Balance Table.
 It shows the different flows that occurred during a time step between the different water storage compartments.
 These are volumes per time step.

 ### Sankey Diagram
 The Sankey Diagram visualizes how water flows through the system.
-It shows from which water storage compartments the water flows to the next storage component.
+It shows from which water storage compartment the water flows to the next storage compartment.
 This also includes Area In and Area Out, representing the aggregated inflow to and outflow from the area associated with the HSO.
 Using the slider, different time steps can be explored.